01 of 08

-This innovative idea is the perfect solution for unfinished spaces.
+This innovative idea from McNemar House on Instagram is the perfect solution for unfinished spaces.
 By draping sheets to cover the walls and picking a beautiful rug to toss over the bare floors, this designer transformed a completely sparse attic into a beautiful guest room.
-String sparkly globe lights and add flowers, and your guests won’t even notice that the room isn’t entirely completed.Continue to 12 of 13 below.
+String sparkly globe lights and add flowers, and your guests won’t even notice that the room isn’t entirely completed.Continue to 8 of 8 below.

 Hospitality Goes a Long Way

 No matter what space you provide for your guests, a little hospitality can go a long way.
 Pick up a few affordable breakfast trays and a French press coffee pot, and you can make your guest feel welcomed and loved.
 Greet them in the morning with fresh brewed coffee and pancakes, and they won’t care if they’re sleeping on an air mattress in the basement or an intricately designed guest room retreat.